 While CEA highly recommends that you choose one of our French Riviera housing options provided, you also have the option to arrange independent housing.
 If your ideal housing scenario includes living in a particular neighborhood, having specific amenities or living with a specific person as your roommate, then independent housing could be just the ticket for you.

 Use the online housing application form to request permission for this option no later than the application closure date.
 If your request is approved, you will receive a rebate for your housing payment, however CEA will not provide you with any assistance setting up independent housing.
 Keep in mind, rebates are not granted to students who move out of their CEA housing or choose to pursue independent living arrangements after the application closure date.

 One of the benefits of studying abroad is the ability to venture outside your host city and explore the surrounding area.
 Excursions are offered for all semester, year, and summer programs.
-Semester students are typically offered two to three excursions and summer students are typically offered one to two excursions.
+Semester students are typically offered between two to three excursions and summer students are typically offered between one to two excursions.
 You will receive a calendar of the specific CEA excursions offered for your program during orientation.
 To give you an idea of the possibilities, we have collected typical experiences from some of the day trips and weekend tours offered to our students in the past.